karan9234/first-demo/README.md

 # first-demo
-My first demo in the git and github
+My first demo in the git and github.